battlecode/battlecode21/backend/README.md

 #### Database

 Any time you start the backend, there must be a Postgres instance up on `localhost:5432` (or whatever credentials are used in `battlecode/dev_settings.py`) with a database named `battlecode`.
-You must make migrations and migrate the first time you start the website, or whenever you change the models.
 It is easy to run Postgres in [Docker](https://docs.docker.com/install/):

 ```
 docker run -p 5432:5432 -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=mysecretpassword -e POSTGRES_DB=battlecode --name bc20db -d postgres